-The long stretch of 100-degree-plus days without rain in July and August has meant increased water use that is now being reflected on customers’ latest bills.
-Those bills have the water utility fielding a higher number of calls than usual for this time of year.
+The long stretch of record-breaking temperatures and little rain has increased water use.
+Now, that is being reflected on customers’ bills.
+Those bills have the water utility fielding a higher number of concerned calls than usual this time of year.

-Water use this summer has rivaled the record-setting amount used in 2011, the last time North Texas experienced several consecutive days of extreme high heat.
-That year still holds the record, but 2018 has come close, despite Fort Worth’s population increase of about 125,000 people.
+Water use this summer rivaled the record-setting amount used in 2011, the last time North Texas experienced several consecutive days of extreme high heat.
+That year still holds the record.

 Learn more about saving water in the landscape and in your home.